IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Wrath of the Butcher Balladeer.md

-- seems like should follow up on Luca, Clockwork
-	- wealthy ppl, companies suddenly very interested in using Luca's automata as weapons - possibly disastrous results, the bots only have the one setting to kill everything. appear towards endgame of adv, near breakdown of order
-	- clockwork definitely knows from Feldspar that Kallista actually looks different - going to be chasing her
-		- clockwork tries to cut a deal with vasilev?
 - kind of a culmination of the initial kevara arc, before we go onto avizallo
 	- end with power shift - towards Vasilev or Luca?
 	- declaration of martial law?
 	- sectors of the city are controlled by each duke, their private guard acts as policing - Vasilev pulls in the criminals?
+	- clockwork tries to cut a deal w vasilev?
+	- they're trying to manipulate positioning for the Avizallo diplomacy trip

 Goals